James R. Domengeaux

-Background
+Early life and career

-Domengeaux was born in Lafayette to J. Rudolph Domengeaux and the former Marthe Mouton.
+Domengeaux was born on January 6, 1907, in Lafayette, Louisiana to J. Rudolph Domengeaux and the former Marthe Mouton.
 He attended Mount Carmel Academy and Cathedral High School in Lafayette.
 He obtained his undergraduate degree from the University of Louisiana at Lafayette (then "Southwestern Louisiana Institute").
 He also studied in New Orleans at both Loyola University and Tulane University Law School, from which he received his legal degree in 1931.
 He was admitted to the bar that same year and launched his law practice in Lafayette.

 In 1962, Domengeaux was admitted to practice before the United States Supreme Court.
 He was senior member of Domengeaux and Wright (1931–1984).
 The firm maintained offices in Lafayette, New Orleans, Hammond in Tangipahoa Parish, and Opelousas, the seat of St. Landry Parish in south central Louisiana.

+Personal life

 Domengeaux was married to the former Eleanor St. Julien (1921–2004); they had no children.
 They are interred at St. John's Cemetery in Lafayette.

-Political career

-He was a member, briefly, of the Louisiana House of Representatives in 1940, until he was elected as a Democrat to the U.S. House.
-He defeated the Republican sugar planter, David W. Pipes, Jr., of Terrebonne Parish.
-Domengeaux first served in the U.S. House from 1941 to April 15, 1944, when he resigned to join the armed forces.
-He was a private in the Combat Engineers until he received a medical discharge.
-Thereafter, he was elected on November 7, 1944, to fill the vacancy in the 78th Congress caused by his own resignation.
-He hence served again from 1944 to 1949.

-Domengeaux did not seek reelection to Congress in 1948.
-Instead, he ran unsuccessfully for the U.S. Senate against incumbent Senator Allen J. Ellender.
-He was succeeded in the House by the freshman State Senator Edwin E. Willis of St. Martinville, the seat of St. Martin Parish.
-He returned to the private practice of law in 1949.